dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Algebra/Week 1/Algebra Week 1 Groups Warmup.md

 ## Week 1 Topics

 - Subgroups
-- The fundamental isomorphism theorems
+	- The one-step subgroup test
-- Subgroups
 	- Cosets
 	- The index of a subgroup
 	- Normal subgroups